r96sk

 By MovieGuys

-"Warfare" is as a simple statement on the reality of conflict.
+"Warfare" is as simple a statement as you can get, on the reality of conflict.

 Warfare can be dull, even bureaucratic, with its own language, spoken over radio in codes.
 Equally, its frenetic, violent and horribly visceral.